 An interview with Harry Evers, Managing Director of ITS Deutschland and the newly established ITS Hamburg 2021 GmbH

 Hamburg, the “City of Solutions”, moves forward to play a leading role in the implementation of intelligent mobility services for its citizens.
-Richard Lemloh, from the press office of the Ministry of Economic Affairs, Transport and Innovation (BWVI), has spoken to Harry Evers to learn more about this smart city, its vision for mobility and the importance of hosting the ITS World Congress in 2021.
+Harry Evers tells us more about this smart city, its vision for mobility and the importance of hosting the ITS World Congress in 2021.

-Listen to a summary of the interview here:
+Listen to a summary of the interview or download it here:

 Q: What does it mean for Hamburg to win this bid?